 Figure 3 illustrates a typical gate drive transformer solution where a full-bridge power stage is driven by both high-side (Q1 and Q2) and low-side (Q3 and Q4) MOSFETs.

-Coilcraft has pre-designed, off-the-shelf gate drive transformers in a range of Volt-time product ratings, isolation ratings, and turns ratios.
+Coilcraft has pre-designed, off-the-shelf gate drive transformers in a range of volt-time product ratings, isolation ratings, and turns ratios.
+Any coupled inductor or transformer can be used as a gate drive transformer if it has the inductance, turns ratio, leakage inductance, isolation, and volt-time rating required by the application.

 Coilcraft’s off-the-shelf gate drive transformers simplify the design of your gate drive circuit and shorten design cycle time.
 Our designs typically utilize high-permeability ferrite cores to maximize magnetizing inductance and minimize magnetizing current.